 The biotech sector has not been performing well lately, and that may be worrying for some investors.
 One way for investors to mitigate some of the risks that are inherent with investing in stocks is to look at ETFs.

-The largest ETF in the biotech sector is the iShares NASDAQ Biotechnology ETF (NASDAQ:IBB), which the Investing News Network overviewed in a recent article.
-Year-to-date, this ETF has posted a 9.9 percent gain overall.
+The largest ETF in the biotech sector is the iShares NASDAQ Biotechnology ETF (NASDAQ:IBB), which the Investing News Network (INN) has tracked the progress of this ETF this year in a closer look at the three biotech ETFs investors should keep an eye on.
+Year-to-date, this ETF has posted a 17.05 percent gain overall.
+This increase bodes well at representing the performance of the sector overall.

 State of the biotech market

-Investors with an eye on the biotech market have no doubt witnessed the decline in the sector’s performance over the last few months.
+Investors with an eye on the biotech market have no doubt witnessed the decline in the sector’s performance during 2016.
 In fact, according to Benzinga, more than 120 ETFs hit 52-week lows in the second week of February, with about 10 of them focused on the biotechnology sector.

 Securities Disclosure: I, Bryan Mc Govern, hold no direct investment interest in any of the companies mentioned in this article.